 - Leaves of absence and disability accommodation

 Ted serves as the office managing shareholder of the firm's Pittsburgh, Pennsylvania, and Charleston, West Virginia, offices.
-He regularly lectures on various issues related to employment law and federal litigation practice.
+He is also co-chair of the firm’s Associates Committee and its Career Advocacy Program (CAP).
+Ted regularly lectures on various issues related to employment law and federal litigation practice.
 He previously served as an adjunct professor at the University of Pittsburgh School of Law, where he taught courses in employment law and labor law.

 Previously, Ted served as a law clerk to Judge Ruggero J. Aldisert of the U. S. Court of Appeals for the Third Circuit.
 In law school, he was editor-in-chief of the University of Pittsburgh Law Review.